lanl-ansi/generalized-fragility-model/README.md

 # Data Input and Options

 For asset inputs, GFM follows the [GeoJSON](https://tools.ietf.org/html/rfc7946) format, which is a data interchange format based on JavaScript Object Notation (JSON).
-The current implementation uses only FeatureCollection objects "Point" and "LineString" objects.
+The current implementation uses only "Point" Feature objects.
 Future implementations are described later in this document.

 ## Asset Data Input
 GFM expects that all asset attributes/data are defined in a Feature using a